edx/cookiecutter-django-ida/README.rst

 2. ``make docker_build``
 3. ``make dev.up``

-If you need to provision your service, then you can run ``make dev.provision`` which will install requirements, run migrations, provision an IDA user in the LMS, and create the DOT applications.
+If you need to provision your service, then you can run ``make dev.provision`` which will install requirements, run migrations, provision an IDA service user in the LMS, and create the DOT applications.

 Requirements
 ~~~~~~~~~~~~